ibm-cloud-docs/vmwaresolutions/services/mcv_overview.md

   years:  2019, 2020

-lastupdated: "2020-06-10"
+lastupdated: "2020-08-18"

 keywords: VMware Mission Critical, request Mission Critical, tech specs Mission Critical, Mission Critical Workloads

 subcollection: vmwaresolutions

 ---

+{:external: target="_blank" .external}
+{:tip: .tip}
+{:note: .note}
+{:important: .important}
+{:term: .term}

 # IBM Cloud for VMware Mission Critical Workloads overview
 {: #mcv_overview}

-{{site.data.keyword.cloud}} for VMware Mission Critical Workloads delivers a multi-zone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.
+{{site.data.keyword.cloud}} for VMware Mission Critical Workloads delivers a multizone cloud architecture to help enterprises prevent downtime for cloud applications and to automate failovers within a cloud region.

 You can deploy VMware’s stretched vSAN clusters in an automated and self-managed infrastructure that gives you the flexibility to control and manage all aspects of your solution set.
-This option is available in on-demand ordering within the current vCenter server workflow.
+This option is available in on-demand ordering within the current vCenter Server workflow.

 In addition, you can deploy a fully managed solution that is delivered by IBM Services. {{site.data.keyword.cloud_notm}} for VMware Mission Critical Workloads delivers greater availability, resiliency, and support than many enterprises currently maintain on premises.
 This option is available as a coordinated engagement with IBM Services teams.